kartamyshev/blog/posts/article-1.md

-Let's take a look at **Advantages**:
+Let's take a look at **advantages**:
 - Faster development (after certain time).
 - No need to switch between layout and style files.
 - No (or almost no) cascades.
 - Developing design systems is a breath of fresh air.
 - No need to create omnipresent classes and mixins, same for every project.
 Good bye `sass`, `less` and alike.
 - Amazing error handling and autocompletion.
-- Unified developer-designer communication, everyone talks the same language.
+- Unified developer-designer communication, everyone speaks the same language.

 Context switching is hard.
 Having css in the same place as html is good in this regard.
-We don't have to search for global css rules/mixins/rules all over the place.
+We don't have to search for global css rules/mixins/variables all over the place.
 [Config file](https://tailwindcss.com/docs/configuration) is the only entrypoint.
 Often used styles are grouped and named clearly with meaningful defaults.
 There's not much to add to the strengths as they are pretty obvious and non negotiable.

-Let's list **weaknesses** which are:
+Here are my subjective **weaknesses**:

 - Many CSS classes written in one line, each responsible for one or more property, can grow uncontrollably.
 Sometimes they don't fit the screen.